-SPC 111 SPEECH T C2 900 Summer/Fall/Spring
+SPEECH SPC 111 C2 900 Summer/Fall/Spring

 This course is the study of the theory and practice in developing the skills needed for public speaking.
 Major attention is devoted to the basic principles of audience, analysis, perception, listening, organization, delivery and evaluation of oral communication.
-Students will present demonstration, informative, persuasive, impromptu, and special occasion speeches.
+Students will present informative, persuasive, and impromptu speeches.
+Credit: 3 hours - Three lecture hours per week.